karanveerm/quizgen/README.md

 1. Why did you work on this?

    Often professors want short, ungraded quizzes at the end of lectures where students can quickly decide how well they understood the material in the class.
-For eg. I have heard several students really like Coursera's in-video quizzes.
+For example: I have heard several students really like Coursera's in-video quizzes.
 I could not find any light-weight way of doing this anywhere, so I hacked one up myself in a few hours.

 2. Are there any classes using this?